TestingWithFrank/testingwithfrank.github.com/frankly.md

 If the driver fails to apply the specified operation to an selected element then it will place a null in the returned array.

-If the driver supplies an invalid UIQuery path then a standard error response will be returned.
+If the driver supplies an invalid view selector then a standard error response will be returned.
 However if the driver supplies an invalid *operation* then the server may simply fail to apply the operation to each selected element, returning an array filled with nulls, equal to